EdoAbarca/edo-neetcode-250/7-Trees/2.BinaryTreePreorderTraversal/binary-tree-preorder-traversal.md

 2. A pointer to it's left node
 3. A pointer to it's right node

-Now, what's an postorder traversal?
+Now, what's an preorder traversal?
 It's a travel-through-tree algorithm, which distinctive core idea is to check the tree using this order: node -> left -> right.

 ### Strategy Used